How to Get Into West Point

 West Point Application Requirements

 Because West Point is unlike any other college, the application process is also unique.
-West Point will evaluate you on your academics, as well as your physical strength and leadership skills.
+West Point will evaluate you on your academics, physical strength, and leadership skills.

 The process first begins by gathering all of your personal information.
-You must confirm that you meet the initial eligibility requirements outlined above and submit your SAT or ACT scores.
+You must confirm that you meet the initial eligibility requirements and submit your SAT or ACT scores.

-Hopeful applicants will then need to start by completing questionnaire, which West Point will use to confirm their eligibility.
+Hopefully, applicants will then need to complete a questionnaire, which West Point will use to confirm their eligibility.

 Academic Requirements

 West Point has a strict reputation for accepting students with high GPAs and test scores.
-As a result, you'll want to achieve the best scores you can on whichever test you write, and the best possible grades.
+As a result, you'll want to achieve the best scores you can on whichever test you take and the best possible grades in your courses

 To be competitive, you'll want to aim for an SAT score of 600 in the math and verbal sections.
 If you're writing the ACT, try focusing on achieving a score of 29 or higher.